docsforadobe/after-effects-scripting-guide/docs/properties/propertygroup.rst

     PropertyGroup is a subclass of :ref:`PropertyBase <PropertyBase>`.
 All methods and attributes of PropertyBase, in addition to those listed below, are available when working with PropertyGroup.

-    PropertyGroup is a base class for :ref:`MaskPropertyGroup <MaskPropertyGroup>`.
-PropertyGroup attributes and methods are available when working with mask groups.
+    PropertyGroup is a base class for :ref:`Layer <Layer>` and :ref:`MaskPropertyGroup <MaskPropertyGroup>`.
+PropertyGroup attributes and methods are available when working with layer or mask groups.

 ----